openharmony/docs/en/application-dev/quick-start/overview.md

 The process of developing an OpenHarmony app using DevEco Studio is the same as that of developing a HarmonyOS app.
 This document describes the differences between OpenHarmony and HarmonyOS app development.

 -   **Environment setup**: You need to manually configure the SDK for the OpenHarmony app development.
 For details, see  [Configuring the OpenHarmony SDK](configuring-the-openharmony-sdk.md).
+-   **OpenHarmony project import**: To develop an OpenHarmony app, you can only import a sample project to start with.
+For details, see  [Importing an OpenHarmony Project](importing-an-openharmony-project.md).
 -   **Signature configuration for debugging**: To run an OpenHarmony app on a real device, you need to sign the app first.
 For instructions, see  [Configuring the OpenHarmony App Signature](configuring-the-openharmony-app-signature.md).
 -   **App running on a real device**: To run your app on a real device, you need to use the hdc tool to push the HAP package of the OpenHarmony to the real device for installation.
 For details, see  [Installing and Running Your OpenHarmony App](installing-and-running-your-openharmony-app.md).